MrRGnome/lnd-dash/README.md

 This is a dashboard for interacting with and inspecting your `lnd` node.

+## Disclaimer

+This project was a bit of a mess when I originally adopted it from http://lnd.fun.
+A lot of hard coded values such as macroon paths may result it in not working on all custom installations or operating systems.

+Please submit PR's for these issues as you come across them.
+At the moment this is only tested on a Windows 10/lnd/bitcoind stack but the intent is to get it working universally on top of any lnd node.

 ## Getting started

-This assumes you have a running `lnd` node on the Bitcoin testnet, using macaroon authentication.
+This assumes you have a running `lnd` node on the Bitcoin testnet, using default macaroon authentication.

 ```bash
 $ yarn install